primer/css/docs/content/utilities/padding.md

 | 11  | 112px |
 | 12  | 128px |

-_**Note:** The blue in the examples below represents the element, and the green represents the padding._
+_**Note:** The gray in the examples below represents the element, and the yellow represents the padding._

 ## Uniform padding